Survicate/survicate-ios-sdk/README.md

 }
 ```

-Make sure to list all the screens and events described in your application.
-Once you got this covered, you or any person responsible for creating and managing surveys will be able to trigger them from Survicate panel with no need for you to update the application.

 ### Displaying Surveys

 Survicate gives you the ability to send targeted surveys to your users within your app in a simple, easy, and fast way for you as well as Survicate application users.